act-rules/act-rules.github.io/pages/glossary/potential-focus-indicator.md

   - DOM tree
 ---

-An element I is a _potential focus indicator_ for a [focusable][] element F is one of the following conditions is true:
+An element I is a _potential focus indicator_ for a [focusable][] element F if one of the following conditions is true:

 - **isolating common ancestor** I and F have a common [inclusive ancestor][] in the [flat tree][] which is not the [inclusive ancestor][] in the [flat tree][] of any other [focusable][] element, except descendants of F; or
 - **neighbours** I has an [inclusive ancestor][] in the [flat tree][], I', and F has an [inclusive ancestor][] in the [flat tree][], F', such that: